 No one wants to find themselves stranded in sub-zero temperatures in the middle of nowhere – especially when driving home for the holidays.
-While this type of road trip disaster has probably happened to you at least once, there are ways to avoid the worst: by knowing what to expect when the unexpected happens and preparing for it ahead of time.
+While this type of winter road trip disaster has probably happened to you at least once, there are ways to avoid the worst: by knowing what to expect when the unexpected happens and preparing for it ahead of time.
 Need to brush up on your winter weather safety tips for this season?
-Here are 10 life-saving winter road trip tips to keep you safe and in the know.
+Here are 10 life-saving winter road trip tips to keep you safe and in the know at this time of year.

 Know what that winter weather advisory means

-The National Weather Service issues several cautions; understand what they mean before you hit the road:
+The National Weather Service issues several cautions; understand what they mean before you head out on a winter road trip:

 1. Winter weather advisories are for conditions that may be hazardous, but should not become life threatening when using caution.